mukhal/mukhal.github.io/_posts/2017-9-25-Predicting-Movie-Genre-From-Title.md

 ---
 layout: post
-title: Predicting Movie Genre from Its Title
+title: Predicting Movie Genre from Movie Title
 ---

 In this post we will attempt at the interesting classification problem from only its title.
 It would be very interesting to be able to make such prediction.
 It can be used to cluster movies based on genre.
 Plus it's a great way to explore various classification problems and the very famous word embeddings as well.